-As Lindy Hoppers from around the world were planning to celebrate Frankie’s 95th birthday in New York in just a few weeks, we learned of his passing.
+As Lindy Hoppers from around the world were planning to celebrate Frankie’s 95th birthday in New York fans learned of his passing.
 Frankie was 94 and he died in New York on April 27th, 2009.
 He was suffering from pneumonia.

 We all mourn the loss of one of our favorite dancers.
 Those of us who were lucky enough to meet him will never forget his warm smile and ageless stamina.